YeDemirkiran/42-philosophers/README.md

-# 42-philosophers
-My implementation of the Philosophers project from Ecole 42.
+*This project has been created as part of the 42 curriculum by yademirk.*

 ## Project Status
 (to be added)